drewww/breach/docs/plan.md

    b. for testing, just lock onto the player.
    c. maybe it accelerates?
    d. could visualize its target somehow? we're going to want a targeting layer.
    e. when it gets within 1 space of the target, explode? make fire all around you? (will need to adapt the spawnactorsondeath to accept multiples) or just do damage to anyone nearby. leave light smoke behind.
+  f.
+Could do it as a new 'explode' action to encapsulate it.

 1. (DONE) Try using TextMove to make a little smoke "puff" out of a machine?
 1. (DONE) Check in on gasDiffusion and what to do if it tries to diffuse into a wall in gasEmitter logic.